 This has led to little track record of impact and an inability for organisations to reliably identify and use good practices, lessons learnt or existing tools.
 Tools and guidance are needed to improve coordination, capacity, purpose and performance.

-‘Hotline in a Box’ aims to improve the way humanitarian organisations set up hotlines or contact centres for various crises around the world, by helping organisations determine when a contact centre could be a useful way to help affected people, and the most effective way to assess, coordinate, implement and evolve these crucial mechanisms.
-The project will deliver a global toolbox that includes guidelines, recommended processes and functional modules that can be adapted to different contexts and technologies.
+‘Hotline in a Box’ aimed to improve the way humanitarian organisations set up hotlines or contact centres for various crises around the world, by helping organisations determine when a contact centre could be a useful way to help affected people, and the most effective way to assess, coordinate, implement and evolve these crucial mechanisms.
+The project delivered a global toolbox that includes guidelines, recommended processes and functional modules that can be adapted to different contexts and technologies.

-The innovation of this project lies in both the practical tools and guidance it will create, but also the innovative and capacitive process.
-Led by a design studio, the team will engage a human-centred design approach, immersing and iterating on tools with experts and end users alike.
-This process yields tools that are collaboratively designed and whose utility is honed through rapid user feedback.
-Additionally, we will draw inspiration from within and outside of the humanitarian sector in the design of the kit and tools.
+The innovation of this project lay in both the practical tools and guidance it created and the innovative and capacitive process.
+Led by a design studio, the team engaged a human-centred design approach, immersing and iterating tools with experts and end users alike.
+This process yielded tools that were collaboratively designed and whose utility was honed through rapid user feedback.
+Additionally, we drew inspiration from within and outside of the humanitarian sector in the design of the kit and tools.

-This project is led by a design studio (Dalberg Design) in close collaboration with a robust team of humanitarian partners across a core working group and broader advisory board, crucial to stewarding these tools into the world.
-The project’s ultimate goal is to design and publish a set of globally applicable guidelines and a toolkit of modules, for the identification, deployment and management of future crisis contact centres.
-Over the course of virtual and field research and testing, this toolkit will produce:
+This project was led by a design studio (Dalberg Design) in close collaboration with a robust team of humanitarian partners across a core working group and broader advisory board, crucial to stewarding these tools into the world.
+The project’s ultimate goal was to design and publish a set of globally applicable guidelines and a toolkit of modules for the identification, deployment and management of future crisis contact centres.
+Over the course of virtual, field research and testing, this toolkit produced:

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows